theEdwardDev/theEdwardDev/README.md

 <h1 align="center">About me <a href="https://snipp.ru/handbk/"></a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">
 ✌️ My name is Edward, I am 25 years old.
-I have been doing programming for about 3 years, trying out different technologies, in particular in iOS.
+I have been doing programming for about two months, trying out different technologies, in particular in iOS.I'm from Russia,Rostov-on-Don
-🇷🇺🇺🇿 I'm from Russia
 💻 I'm currently looking for a job in Mobile Development My favorite programming language is Swift
 ✈️ I love travelling.
 It's one of my favorite hobbies.